 Three Upcoming Field Trips: 1.
 Sabino Canyon (28 August), 2.
 Pajarito Mountains (7-9 August), and 3.
-Rancho El Aribabi, Sonora (late August or September).
+Rancho El Aribabi, Sonora (31 August-2 September).
 Sabino Canyon – we will gather at the canyon during the morning to look for lizards, tortoises, amphibians, and diurnal snakes, then disperse and reconvene for an evening walk up the canyon with flashlights.
 Pajaritos – it will also feature day and night searching, but most people may choose to camp, or in the event of questionable weather, stay at a hotel in Nogales or Tubac.
 Contact Larry Jones, email@example.com for more info and to reserve a spot for these two field trips.
-The Rancho El Aribabi trip will be led by Jim Rorabaugh, firstname.lastname@example.org, and will be a Friday-Sunday weekend.
-Contact him with your interest and weekends you are available.
+The Rancho El Aribabi trip will be led by Jim Rorabaugh, firstname.lastname@example.org.
+Contact him to reserve a spot.
 Check out the attached field trip flyer, too!

 THS 2018 Field Trips

 Welcome to the Tucson Herpetological Society!

 Who We Are: The Tucson Herpetological Society is a non-profit organization dedicated to the conservation, education and research of the amphibians and reptiles found in Arizona and Mexico.
 What began as a small group meeting on December 29th, 1987 has grown into large scale member based organization with a wealth of knowledge and research.
 If you’d like to learn even more about us, Click Here!